Introduction

 Exploring Alternative Proteins

 Though not protein deficient, the EU seeks alternatives to conventional animal sources for health, , and food security [3].
-Three main categories are gaining traction: plant-based alternatives (most common), established alternatives from other cultures (e.g., ) and novel alternatives [3].
+Three main categories are gaining traction: plant-based alternatives (most common), established alternatives from other cultures (e.g., insects) and novel alternatives [3].
 Examples presented by the EPRS include:

 • Algae – including seaweed and microalgae are kept at a small scale in Europe, however, their cultivation is gaining traction, with “spirulina” being among the most popular varieties

 • Microbial – encompasses traditional, biomass and precision fermentation.
-Quorn exemplifies the success of biomass-fermented fungal protein while precision fermentation promises to take this approach further, optimizing yield, quality, and nutrition
+Quorn exemplifies the success of biomass-fermented fungal protein while precision fermentation promises to take this approach further, optimizing yield, quality, and

 • Insects – while traditionally consumed in other parts of the world, Western countries are now also exploring their potential as sustainable protein sources, also encouraged by organizations like the FAO

-• Cultured – a novel alternative protein produced from animal cells in vitro, has no historical precedent as a food source and remains unauthorized in the EU
+• Cultured meat – a novel alternative protein produced from animal cells in vitro, has no historical precedent as a food source and remains unauthorized in the EU

 The Future of Protein Consumption: Projections to 2050

 Establishing the future protein balance considering both conventional and alternative proteins is crucial for the future.
-Historically, global meat and consumption have steadily risen, leading to projections of further significant growth by 2050 [3].
+Historically, global meat production and consumption have steadily risen, leading to projections of further significant growth by 2050 [3].
 However, these projections often overlook the threat of climate change.
 The EPRS reports that climate change could lead to the following consequences for protein sources by 2050 [3]:

-• Animal-based options: Climate change threatens production, lowering output and potentially driving up costs, driving consumers towards alternative proteins
+• Animal-based options: Climate change threatens livestock production, lowering output and potentially driving up costs, driving consumers towards alternative proteins

 • For plant-based protein, projections rely on a reduction of meat diets, but climate change threatens their viability by impacting yield and protein content